kutchie-pelaez/wsgen/README.md

 WorkspaceGen is command line tool that generates `<WorkspaceName>.xcworkspace/contents.xcworkspacedata` file based on `workspace.yml` manifest file.

-This tool allows you to describe whole content of your Xcode workspace by providing small `workspace.yml` configuration file.
+This tool allows you to describe whole contents of your Xcode workspace by providing small `workspace.yml` configuration file.

 <br />